 Today I am going to tell you a story about three women that dressed as men.
-I recommend you also to watch my latest YouTube video where I speak about them!
+You can also watch my latest YouTube video where I speak about them!

-Why would women dress as men, you are wondering?
+Why women dressed as men, you are wondering?
 There are three main reasons for our heroines in this video: education, to avoid marriage and adventure.
 Three women that I am going to talk to you about are Agnodice, Wilgeforte and Catalina de Erauso.

 So, let’s begin!